Localization transition in the Discrete Non-Linear Schr\"odinger Equation: ensembles inequivalence and negative temperatures: Conclusions

-There are further results emerging from our study, that merit to be mentioned.
-In the microcanonical ensemble the temperature can be computed by the formula $1/T=\partial S/\partial E$.
-We have shown that for $\mycol{e} <2a^2$ the temperature is positive, then $T\rightarrow\infty$ when $\mycol{e} \rightarrow 2a^2$ and finally $T<0$ when $\mycol{e} >2a^2$.
-We want to point out that the change of sign of the temperature coincides with the formation of the condensate only in the thermodynamic limit.
-In fact, we have found that, for any finite value of the lattice size $N$, the true transition line for the condensate formation is slightly above the $\beta =0$ line.
-Accordingly, for finite $N$ it exists a region where one can observe negative-temperature states, that are not yet localized.
-This is a particularly important outcome in the perspective of designing specific experiments of BEC in optical lattices, where such peculiar states can be observed, while avoiding the condensation of a large fraction of atoms onto a single or few sites.
+We have shown that for any finite value of the lattice sizes $N$ the microcanonical temperature is negative for $E>E_{\text{th}}$.
+Moreover, we have found that for finite $N$ the localization transition is placed slightly above the $\beta =0$ line.
+Consequently, there exists a region (the pseudo-condensate phase) where one can observe negative-temperature states that are not localized.
+This is a particularly important outcome in the perspective of designing specific experiments of BEC in optical lattices, where such peculiar states could be observed, while avoiding the condensation of a large fraction of atoms onto a single or few sites -- a condition that typically destabilizes the condensate.
+Numerical simulations performed in~\cite{CBSW} show that delocalized negative temperature states can be observed also when a sufficiently high thermal gradient is applied by two thermal reservoirs at positive temperatures, coupled to the opposite ends of the DNLSE chain.
+This tells us that in out-of-equilibrium conditions, the standard thermal phase and the localized one can coexist, thus confirming that the microcanonical approach is consistent with the physics contained in the DNLSE model.

+Last, but not least, our analysis highlights how finite-size corrections to thermodynamic observables, like entropy and temperature, are related, in the localized phase, to details of the microscopic interactions.

+Beside providing a deeper understanding of the thermodynamics of the DNLSE, the results reported in this paper impact on wider perspectives. \ggcol{We have highlighted the mechanism of localization in the DNLSE from a thermodynamic perspective, clarifying that it is driven exclusively by the interplay between global constraints and non-linear interactions.}

+This result is significantly different form the typical phenomenon of Many-Body Localization (MBL)~\cite{A18}, which is often framed in the context of weakly perturbed integrable models whose quantum unperturbed dynamics is characterized by the existence of as many integrals of motion as degrees of freedom~\cite{RMS15}.

+We point out that localization of the DNLSE is not due to disorder or to the proximity in parameter space to a \ggcol{linear} model.
+The high energy limit is in a sense an \emph{``effectively integrable limit''}, but the (independent) individual degrees of freedom are non-linear oscillators.

+This basic consideration at least challenges the generality of the MBL approach, since localization in interacting-particle models can be observed \ggcol{ in the present case without the need of imposing perturbatively small non-linearities.} Nonetheless, analogies with the MBL approach are still traceable.
+First of all, the DNLSE is a genuine many-body model, because it represents a semiclassical limit of the Bose-Hubbard Hamiltonian~\cite{FLOP}.
+Second, in the high-energy localized phase the DNLSE hamiltonian dynamics typically drives the systems to a multi-breather state~\cite{FLOP,ICOPP,IFLOP}.
+Each breather can be interpreted as the dynamical solution of an integrable nonlinear oscillator of sufficiently high energy.
+Even in the presence of a background component, breathers can survive over extremely long time lapses, due to their very weak interaction with the lattice background and, accordingly, with any other breather.
+On the other hand, the number of breathers is not extensive and slowly fluctuates in time~\cite{IFLOP}.